Mr Naosuke Mukoyama

 Democracy and Democratisation History Nationalism Sovereignty Statebuilding

 The main theme of my research is to examine questions concerning sovereignty, state/nation-building, and colonial legacies from the intersecting perspectives of international relations and comparative politics.
 As part of this broader research agenda, I am focusing on the relationship between natural resources (especially oil) and the decolonization process of microstates in my dissertation project.
 My regional focus is Southeast Asia and the Middle East, especially Brunei and the Persian Gulf.
-My other research projects include third party intervention in the issues of history and people's perception on the geographical definition of Asia.
+My other research projects include the public perception of the geographical boundaries of Asia and territorial order in early modern Japan.

 Teaching specialism, interests and experience